Functions#

 structure – the structure to set the value to

-- value_subtract(minuend: Value, subtrahend: Value) Tuple[bool, Value] #
+- value_subtract(minuend: Value, subtrahend: Value) tuple[bool, Value]#

 Subtracts

-.
+subtrahendfromminuendand stores the result indest.
 Note that this means subtraction as in sets, not as in mathematics.- Parameters:

 minuend – the value to subtract from